 In a lot of cases, reverse proxies can also be used as load balancers for servers.
 This is beneficial for servers that get large volumes of traffic and requests on a daily basis, thus making sure that they are up and running for as long as possible without crashing.

 If you happen to run servers for whatever services you use and/or provide, reverse proxies are exactly what you need to secure your network.
-According to the 1775 book Etiquette of the Banker, “First rule of business—protect your investment.”
+According to the 1775 book Etiquette of the Banker, “The first rule of business—protect your investment.”